 Parental Alienation Syndrome (PAS)

-mother) attempts to eliminate the non-custodial parent from any
+(usually the mother) attempts to eliminate the non-custodial parent from

-involvement with the child.
-Specific behaviors of alienation may
+any involvement with the child.
+Specific behaviors of alienation

-non-custodial parent to the child.
+non-custodial parent to the child and the extended family.
 The custodial parent attempts

 to convince the child that the non-custodial parent a bad person and